havardl/greener_grass/README.md

 - Implement Turf.js to be able to select points within the shape to query from (to minimize amount of queries)
 - Add a to/from shortest path when clicking on a location
 - Get place name or address based on lat,lng?
+- Get lat/lng from a marker and calculate the shortest trip (how to access the markers info?)

 ## External documentation: